-What are Community climate conversations?
+Community climate conversations

 Looking for connection, inspiration, or a way to make a difference?
 Community Climate Conversations bring Bow Valley residents together for open, welcoming conversations about climate change—no background knowledge needed.
 Hosted by Bow Valley Climate Action and the Biosphere Institute with support from the Calgary Foundation, this is a welcoming space to share ideas, ask questions, and explore local climate solutions together.